 Fourth Wall has been awarded a Heritage Lottery Fund grant to train young cultural leaders of the future through researching the archives of Winterbourne House and Garden in Edgbaston, Birmingham.

+The project runs from May to November 2017.
 Designed as flexible work experience Fourth Wall will recruit up to twenty young people aged 17 to 25 to create, devise and present ‘Within These Four Walls’. consisting of three theatre performances and an exhibition on the themes of Leaders of the Past, Women’s Education and Communication that will be performed at Winterbourne in September.
 The exhibition will run for ten weeks at the house beginning in October.

 Participants will join the Fourth Wall Youth Board and be able to undertake the project alongside their current work, college or university studies.
 Working with Fourth Wall's Creative Director Lucy Bailey-Wright they will receive a personal work and training plan that reflects their own interests, skills needs and time commitment.